php-fig/fig-standards/proposed/event-dispatcher.md

 Some examples:

 * A security framework that will prevent saving/accessing data when a user doesn't have permission.
-* A common full page caching system
+* A common full page caching system.
 * Libraries that extent other specific libraries, regardless of what framework they are both integrated into.
 * A logging package to track all actions taken within the application

 ## Definitions

-* **Event** - An Event is a message produced by a *Caller*.
+* **Event** - An Event is a message produced by an *Emitter*.
 It is represented as an object that implements `EventInterface`.
 * **Listener** - A Listener is any PHP callable that expects to be passed an Event.
 Zero or more Listeners may be passed the same Event.
 * **Emitter** - An Emitter is any arbitrary code that wishes to send an Event.
 This is also known as the "calling code".
 It is not represented by any particular data structure but refers to the use case.
 * **Dispatcher** - A Dispatcher is an object that is given an Event object by an Emitter.
 The Dispatcher is responsible for ensuring the Event is passed to all relevant Listeners.